-All students at CTHS have opportunities to explore careers in their chosen pathway.
-Students complete Kuder Career Navigator lessons that inleude Career Interest Inventories and Surveys to guide them in identifying and matching personal interests and strengths to potential career paths.
-Field trips and guest speakers are also used to share career opportunities with students within their CTE programs of study.
+- Students complete Kuder Career Interest Inventories and Surveys to guide them in identifying and matching personal interests and strengths to potential career paths.
+Field trips and guest speakers are also used to share career opportunities with students within their CTE programs of study. - CTHS offers all four levels of the AVID Elective course for students who wish to receive assistance with college preparation and attend college field trips.